 The last step is to attatch the framing wire to the D-rings.
-This video by McGowan Fine Art does a great job of showing the proper way to secure the wire to the frame.
+This is better shown than explained, so here is a video of the method I use.

 I hope this helps take some of the mystery out of framing so that when a professional framer is out of the budget, you can do it yourself.